-Congratulations of your recent stage 2 approval.
+Congratulations on your recent stage 2 approval.
 We will now arrange your stage 3 assessment.
-The following document contains information on the administrative processes that are in place as well as the frequently asked questions that we have received regarding the Stage 3 assessment process and content, we hope that you will find this useful.
+This document contains information on the administrative processes that are in place as well as the frequently asked questions that we have received regarding the stage 3 assessment process and content.
+We hope that you will find this useful.